computed

 Conditional Dependencies

-A computed signal only depends on the signals that are actually read during its last execution.
+A computed value only depends on the signals that are actually read during the last execution.

 const showAdvanced = signal(false);